isislab-unisa/KGHeartbeat/README.md

 ## How include a new quality metric?
 If you want to include a new quality metric, you need to include the calculation inside the [analyses.py](analyses.py) module.
 If this new metric requires the use of a new query on the SPARQL endpoint, you can add a new query in the [query.py](query.py) module and call it from the [analyses.py](analyses.py) module .Then, based on the quality dimension to which it belongs, modify the related class in the [QualityDimensions](/QualityDimensions/) folder, or create a new class if this belongs to a new dimension.
 If you created a new dimension for the new metric, it must be included in the [KnowledgeGraph.py](KnowledgeGraph.py) class.
 Then instantiate the classes in the [analyses.py](analyses.py) to assign the value obtained from the new quality metric.
 If you want also to see this new metric in the csv file given in output, you need to edit the [OutputCSV.py](OutputCSV.py) module appropriately.
 Essentially you have to include a new header, having as name the nameof the new metric and then recall the value of the metric from the [KnowledgeGraph.py](KnowledgeGraph.py) object appropriately constructed in the [analyses.py](analyses.py) module.

+## How can I get quality data as a Knowledge Graph?